xXHenneBXx/Bitaxe-Hashrate-Benchmark/README.md

 A Python-based benchmarking tool for optimizing Bitaxe mining performance by testing different voltage and frequency combinations while monitoring hashrate, temperature, power efficiency, total power consumption and fan speed.

+## Whats New
+- Concurrent, Non-Blocking Operations
+- asyncio and aiohttp used for better handling of real time data, now capable of multiple network operations
+- Added Fan and Power Consumption to Stats Monitor
+- Updated UI ~ Fixed color issues, now has color codded script using colorama!
+- Improved Efficiency and Speed
+- Better Resource Utilization
+- More Responsive Cleanup and Interrupt Handling Absolutely Optimized !!

 ## Features

 - Automated benchmarking of different voltage/frequency combinations